 10 Now therefore, let Me alone, that My wrath may burn hot against them and I may consume them.
 And I will make of you a great nation.”

-Even though Aharon said that “Tomorrow is a feast to Yahweh”, and even though all the people may have thought that they would be honoring Yahweh with this festival, the simple fact is that Yahweh was not pleased.
-Yahweh was so furious that the people had made their own festival days that He was prepared to wipe out the children of Israel, and start a new nation out of Moshe.
+Even though Aharon said that “Tomorrow is a feast to Yahweh”, and even though all the people may have thought that they would be honoring Yahweh with this feast, Yahweh was not pleased.
+In fact, Yahweh was so furious that the people had made their own feast days that He was prepared to wipe out the children of Israel, and start a new nation out of Moshe.

 Yahweh commands us to labor six days in order to do all our work, but then to rest on His Sabbaths.